Flexible Pathway and Courses

 Portfolio Management

-• The candidate will understand the nature and the variety of asset classes that can be used in constructing a portfolio.
+• Asset Classes: Understand the nature and the variety of asset classes that can be used in constructing a portfolio.

-• The candidate will understand the best practices of investment risk management.
+• Credit Risk Management: Understand the best practices of credit risk management.

 INV 201